 Managing downstream transportation and distribution emissions involves a combination of strategies and tools.
 Here are a few key steps companies can take to manage these emissions effectively:

-- Assess the emissions impact: Companies need to understand the emissions generated by downstream transportation and distribution to set reduction targets and identify opportunities for improvement.
+- Assess the emissions impact: Companies need to understand the emissions generated by scope 3 downstream transportation and distribution to set reduction targets and identify opportunities for improvement.
 This can involve measuring emissions associated with inbound and outbound transportation, working with logistics providers to gather data, and using tools such as carbon calculators.